jp-nowak/open-nmr-cpp/README.md

 ## Overview

-Open NMR will be a simple and free application for processing and analysis of NMR spectra
+Open NMR will be a simple and free application for processing and analysis of NMR spectra.

 ![usage example](usage_example.PNG)